Citon/encrarch/encrarch-README.txt

 * **NEVER TRANSPORT THE USB BACKUP KEY WITH ANY DEVICE CONTAINING FILES ENCRYPTED FOR THE KEY!!!** - If lost or stolen, someone with both the USB key and any form of encrypted files WILL be able to decrypt the files.

-* **IF YOU ARE USING A QNAP OR OTHER NAS WITH A RAMDISK** - You need to take additional steps to SAVE the PGP keys on your system so they will not be lost on a reboot!
+* **IF YOU ARE USING A QNAP OR OTHER NAS WITH A RAMDISK** - You need to take additional steps to SAVE the PGP keys on your system so they will not be lost on a reboot!  encrarch supports placing the user's keys and options into an alternate path instead of ~/.gnupg.

 * **TEST YOUR RECOVERY PROCESS!!!** - What good is a backup you can't use?
 Make sure to test your backup process, and include test recoveries of *encrarch* created archives with your regular disaster recovery tests.